Metamorphopsia: Diagnosis

-Tests used for diagnosis of Metamorphopsia mostly make use of subjective assessments of how a person views regular patterns.
+Tests used for diagnosis of metamorphopsia mostly make use of subjective assessments of how a person views regular patterns.
 Many of these tests have a poor ability to accurately diagnose or identify a person with the disease (i.e.,poor sensitivity).
-The use of assessments such as a psychophysical test called preferential hyperacuity perimetry, which assesses a person’s ability to any misalignments of visual objects, may permit a more sensitive diagnosis of Metamorphopsia.
+The use of tests such as the preferential hyperacuity perimetry, a psychophysical test that assesses misalignments of visual objects, may permit a more sensitive diagnosis of metamorphopsia.

-Treatment and Prognosis
+Treatment

 Metamorphopsia is a symptom of several common retinal and macular diseases, therefore treating the underlying disorder can improve symptoms.
-For people who have conditions such as Epiretinal membrane (ERM), Macular Holes and Retinal Detachment, decreased metamorphopsia is associated with an increase in visual acuity.
+For people who have conditions such as epiretinal membrane (ERM), macular holes and retinal detachment, decreased metamorphopsia is associated with an increase in visual acuity.
 Quantitative evaluation of metamorphopsia is an important step in understanding visual functions of individuals with macular disorders and is an essential tool for physicians in evaluating treatment results.